cmabdulkareem/express_tutorial/Readme.md

 * Nodemon should be installed using command `npm i nodemon -g`, then only the start script will work
 * `"type" : "module"` to use es6 javascript environment or `"type" : "commonjs"` to use nodejs default javascript mode before introducing javascript es6.

+## Step 3 : Creating our first web spplication using express.js framework on top of node.js

+_addwwr_